11 O'Clock Tick Tock: Live performances

 "11 O'Clock Tick Tock" had its live debut in August 1979 with alternate lyrics, under the title "Silver Lining".
 It evolved into "11 O'Clock Tick Tock" between March and May 1980.
 "Touch", the B-side of the "11 O'Clock Tick Tock" single, evolved from an earlier song called "Trevor".
 "Touch" was played on the Boy Tour in 1980-1981, but has not been performed on any subsequent tours.

 During the first half of the 1980s, "11 O'Clock Tick Tock" was one of U2's most popular live songs and it appears on the 1983 live LP Under a Blood Red Sky and concert film Live at Red Rocks: Under a Blood Red Sky.
 On U2's early tours, it was often played twice due to a lack of material – once early in the concert, and then during the encore.
 Until December 1982, it was routinely paired with "The Ocean", a song from the band's debut album Boy.
 This live pairing is available on the "Fire" single.

 After the Unforgettable Fire Tour concluded in July 1985, "11 O'Clock Tick Tock" has been played thirteen times, including seven performances on 2001's Elevation Tour.
 Its last live appearance was at the Roxy theatre in 2015 during a promotional appearance on the Innocence + Experience Tour.
 The frequency of its early performances means that it is still one of U2's 25 most-performed live songs.

-Impact
+Aftermath

 The experience of working with Hannett was not a happy one for U2, who felt that he had imposed his distinctive production ambience upon their sound, and the personal chemistry between Hannett and the band had also been poor.
 Island Records had been considering him for the role of the producer of the band's yet-to-recorded debut album, Boy, but this was dropped after the band objected.
 Hannett was also severely affected by the May 1980 suicide of Joy Division frontman Ian Curtis, the distress of which temporarily impaired his ability to continue work.
 Stewart said: "Martin by that stage was unwell; he seemed to be suffering from a little overdose of one thing or another."
 U2 instead selected Steve Lillywhite to produce Boy.